 Hotel Gritty Palace

-The largest hostel on the Grand Canal has come the stylish destination for anyone visiting Venice, as the palace was erected by the Doge Andrea Gritti in the 16th century.
+The largest hostel on the Grand Canal has come to be a stylish destination for anyone visiting Venice, as the palace was erected by the Doge Andrea Gritti in the 16th century.
 Charles de Gaulle, Winston Churchill, Truman Capote, John Ruskin, Henry Ford, Mick Jagger, Giorgio Armani, Robert De Niro, Charlie Chaplin… the list continues.
-Luxury reigns then hand- painted and inlaid with relics, stucco ceilings from the 18th century, state-of-the- art developer entertainment centers and, of course, sundecks overlooking the Grand Canal (well, from luxe apartments to lower commodious bones)., everyone can enjoy the water in the eatery or bar with live piano music, or you can watch the side channel)
+Luxury reigns then hand-painted and inlaid with relics, stucco ceilings from the 18th century, state-of-the-art developer entertainment centers, and, of course, sundecks overlooking the Grand Canal (well, from luxe apartments to lower commodious bones)., everyone can enjoy the water in the eatery or bar with live piano music, or you can watch the side channel)

 The part of this manor as a guest house has remained largely unchanged since it was erected in the 17th century by the Venetian Contarini family.
 Cela ressemble toujours multitudinous à une maison de campagne (if votre famille était vénitienne et fabuleusement riche), avec des chambres donnant sur les jardins, an eatery on the side of rue le long du conduit et une propriété sur similaire à ² swimming pool.

 In 1962, Giuseppe Cipriani created his decoration Venetianmini-empire to transfigure this 16th-century manor into a well-equipped hostel.
 Once home to the muses Robert and Elizabeth Barrett Browning, it sits in a fairytale setting in the medieval megacity of Asolo, notorious for its views of Veneto.